Cigall Kadoch

-Cigall Kadoch (born 1985) is an American biochemist and cancer biologist who is Associate Professor of Pediatric Oncology at the Dana–Farber Cancer Institute and Harvard Medical School and an Investigator at the Howard Hughes Medical Institute.
+Cigall Kadoch is an American biochemist and cancer biologist who is a Professor and Meredith Beaton Starr and Billy Starr Investigator in the Department of Pediatric Oncology at the Dana–Farber Cancer Institute and Harvard Medical School and an Investigator at the Howard Hughes Medical Institute.
 Her research is focused in chromatin regulation and how changes in cellular structure can lead to human diseases, such as Cancer, Neurodevelopmental disorders, and others.
 She is internationally recognized for her work on the mammalian SWI/SNF complex, a large molecular machine known as a Chromatin remodeling complex.
-She was named as one of the world's leading scientists by MIT Technology Review, 35 Under 35 and Forbes 30 Under 30, and a Finalist for the Blavatnik Awards for Young Scientists.
+She was named as one of the world's leading scientists by MIT Technology Review, 35 Under 35 and Forbes 30 Under 30, and was named the Laureate in the Life Sciences for the Blavatnik National Awards for Young Scientists.
 In 2019, she received the Martin and Rose Wachtel Cancer Research Prize from the American Association for the Advancement of Science and in 2020, the American Association for Cancer Research Outstanding Achievement in Basic Cancer Research Award.
-Kadoch was also recognized as one of the 100 Influential Women in Oncology by OncoDaily.
+Kadoch was also recognized as one of the 100 Most Influential Women in Oncology by OncoDaily.